NeojungianTypology/NJTI-4/Test-EN.md

 From a neuroscientific perspective Judging types should have a higher prefrontal dopamine level compared to Perceiving types.

-23. When you hear about new tasks you like to finish what you are working on before changing task
+23. When you hear about a new task you generally prefer to finish what you were previously working on before changing task
-61. You like doing one thing at a time
+61. You prefer to do one thing at a time
-68. You enjoy finishing what you have started before you change task
+68. You enjoy finishing what you have started before you start something new
-73. You like to finish what you are focusing on before you start focusing on something new
+73. You like to finish what you are currently focusing on before you start focusing on something new
-79. You enjoy reaching an closure in a activity before you do anything else
+79. You enjoy reaching closure in an activity before you do anything else

 #### P - Perceiving